 with Parsley & Parmesan

 Get ready to impress your dinner companions with this homemade version of an Italian restaurant favorite.
 Shrimp and scallops are sautéed until tender, then tossed with al dente spaghetti.
-Of course, it wouldn’t be a scampi without plenty of cheese and butter—here, you’ll use garlic herb butter as the base for an easy, yet wow-worthy, sauce with Parmesan, parsley, and lemon juice.
-Add a sprinkle of chili flakes for heat, then all that’s left to do is pour the vino.
+Of course, it wouldn’t be a scampi without plenty of garlic and butter—here, garlic herb butter is the base for an easy, yet wow-worthy, sauce with Parmesan, parsley, and lemon juice.
+A dash of chili flakes for heat, then all that’s left to do is pour the vino.
 Buon appetito!

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.

 • Bring a large pot of salted water to a boil.
 Wash and dry produce. • Zest and quarter lemon.
 Peel and finely chop garlic.
 Finely chop parsley. • Rinse shrimp* and pat dry with paper towels.
 Pat scallops* dry with paper towels.
 Place shrimp and scallops in a medium bowl; toss with lemon zest, ¼ of the garlic, a drizzle of olive oil, and a pinch of chili flakes (add more for an extra kick, or leave it out if you’re feeling spice-averse!).
 Season with salt and pepper.

 • Once water is boiling, add spaghetti to pot.
 Cook, stirring occasionally, until al dente, 9-11 minutes. • Reserve ½ cup pasta cooking water, then drain.